Are you stuck in the middle? Here’s much-needed hope.

 Why”

-Maybe it’s because we want to think we can go from A to C and skip B. If they did it, we can too.
+Maybe it’s because we want to think we can go from A to C and skip B. It seems a lot of people skip the “b”, the middle.
+If others do, we can too.
+Right?

 When I write about depression, I always write about the many detours along the way.
-I write that it was a roller-coaster ride some weeks.
+I write that it’s a roller-coaster ride some days.
 I do that for one very good reason.
 That’s because I know that almost nothing in this world is achieved without hard work, the “B”, the process no one sees.

 Me